-Camden and its surrounding rural landscape clearly have national as well as state significance because of their links with vital developments in the early colony, including foundational contacts between Aboriginal people and settlers, early breakthroughs in the cattle industry, the strong association with the illustrious Macarthur family and the wool industry, and the way this landscape - which you can still see today - was so much admired by settlers.
+Camden and its surrounding rural landscape clearly have national as well as state significance because of their links with vital developments in the early colony, including foundational contacts between Aboriginal people and settlers, ongoing Aboriginal history, early breakthroughs in the cattle industry, the strong association with the illustrious, and at times infamous, Macarthur family and the wool industry, and the way this landscape - which you can still see today - was so much admired by settlers.
 The town itself is beautiful.
 It remains in its 1836 planned form and is also important for its early history as a private town.
 In addition, there are rare surviving stands of Cumberland Plain Woodland and of endangered River Flat Forest.